How to track Affiliate Sales in Google Analytics

 Run A/B tests with affiliate sale and lead conversion data in Google Analytics

-With tools like Google Optimize you can easily set up A/B tests and connect it to your Google Analytics account to properly analyse the performance of your test variants based on affiliate conversion data.
+With tools like Google Optimize you can easily set up A/B tests and connect them to your Google Analytics account to properly analyze the performance of your test variants based on affiliate conversion data.

 Analyse affiliate conversion data in Google Analytics on device category level (currently not available in GA4)

 Another important view within Google Analytics is the device category report.
-This report will give you insights on how your website content performs on desktop, mobile and tablets.
-By having your affiliate conversion data integrated in this report, you can find out which pages, content or campaigns might not be optimised enough for mobile phones and tablets.
+This report will give you insights into how your website content performs on desktop, mobile, and tablets.
+It is important to have your affiliate conversion data integrated into this report then you can find out which pages, content, or campaigns might not be optimized enough for mobile phones and tablets.

 How to track affiliate link clicks in Google Analytics